MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

     :::image type="content" source="media/email-insights-access.png" alt-text="Screenshot showing the Email insights (preview) access settings.":::

-1. In the **Include emails based on sensitivity labels** window, select the sensitivity labels you want to be included in generating email insights, and then select **Save**.
-If you don't want to include any sensitivity labels, select **Continue without labels**.
+1. In the **Include emails based on sensitivity labels** window, select the sensitivity labels for emails you want to include when generating email insights, and then select **Save**.
+If you don't want to include any sensitivity labels, don't select any labels and select **Continue without labels**.

-You can configure the [email insights settings](email-insights-settings.md) such as sharing of email insights and including email with sensitivity labels.
+You can configure the [email insights settings](email-insights-settings.md) such as sharing of email insights and including emails with sensitivity labels.

-If you want to turn off email insights storage, follow the same steps to access the **Email insights (preview)** pane and turn off the toggle.
+If you want to turn off email insights generation and storage, follow the same steps to access the **Email insights (preview)** pane and turn off the toggle.
 If you turn off this setting, users will no longer receive any email insights, and related features will be hidden.

 ## Related information